 “Generation Capacity Resource” shall mean a Generating Facility, or the contractual right to capacity from a specified Generating Facility, that meets the requirements of RAA, Schedule 9 and RAA, Schedule 10, and, for Generating Facilities that are committed to an FRR Capacity Plan, that meets the requirements of RAA, Schedule 8.1.
 A Generation Capacity Resource may be an Existing Generation Capacity Resource or a Planned Generation Capacity Resource.

-Generation Capacity Resource Provider:
+Capacity Resource Provider:

-“Generation Capacity Resource Provider” shall mean a Member that owns, or has the contractual authority to control the output of, a Generation Capacity Resource, that has not transferred such authority to another entity.
+“ Capacity Resource Provider” shall mean a Member that (1) owns, or has the contractual authority to control the output of, a Generation Capacity Resource, that has not transferred such authority to another entity; (2) or a DER Aggregator that has a contractual relationship to use aComponent DER as part of a DER Capacity Aggregation Resource.

 Generation Owner: